morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 BrosTrend - $25 USD - [BrosTrend AC5L 650Mbps Linux Compatible WiFi Adapter Supports Kali Linux, Ubuntu, Mint, Debian, Kubuntu, Zorin, PureOS, Raspberry Pi 2+](https://www.brostrend.com/collections/linux-wifi-adapter/products/ac5l)

-Review by @morrownr: I will update this review with more details as I have but in the short time I have had this adapter, I am impressed.
-It is single-state and single-function which is what we want.
-Unlike most rtl8811cu based adapters, this adapter has a long, high gain antenna and it has impressive range.
-More to come.
+Review by @morrownr: I will update this review with more details as I have time but in the short time I have had this adapter, it has performed well.
+It is a single-state, single-function adapter, which is what we want.
+It is fast as I have consistently measured around 275 Mbps using iperf3.
+Unlike most rtl8811cu based adapters, this adapter has a long, high gain antenna and it has the best range of any rtl8811cu adapter that I have used.
+Thermal characteristics are good.
+I have noticed one thing that is problematic... the antenna will only fold 90 degrees in one direction and will not rotate at all.
+My opinion is that adapters of this style should fold 90 degrees in 2 directions and rotate 180 degrees.
+As it is, this adapter will require a [right angle usb adapter](https://www.amazon.com/dp/B07S6B5X76) to work effectively with small systems like the Raspberry Pi 4B or on notebook computers.
+Basically, any computer that has horizontal usb ports will need the right angle usb adapter.
+More to come as I have time.

 ```
 =====> EDUP EP-AC1635 <=====